Jdhunter507/cavs_interactive_ticketsales_dashboard/README.md

 │
 └── README.md

----
-⚙️ How to Run Locally
+⚙️ How to Run the App
-▶️ Option 1 – Hosted (Streamlit Cloud)
+▶️ Option 1 – Open the Hosted App (No Installation Needed) Launch the interactive app instantly in your browser:
-Visit your deployed version:
-🔗 Cavs Interactive Ticket Sales Dashboard
+🔗 Cavs Interactive Ticket Sales Dashboard (Live App)

+(If you deploy under your GitHub account, replace the URL with your own Streamlit Cloud link — for example: https://<your-username>-cavs-interactive-ticketsales-dashboard.streamlit.app)

 💻 Option 2 – Run Locally
 bash